-Independent Audit &
+Independent Audit & pervisory Board Membe Reason for appointment

-Mr. Masaaki Akiyama possesses considerable knowledge, and extensive experience Outside Audit & Supervisory and insight into financial and accounting matters as a certified public accountant and, since his appointment as an Outside Audit & Supervisory Board Member, has conducted effective audits from an objective and independent standpoint.
-Supervisory Board Membe
+Mr. Hitoshi Sakata possesses extensive experience and a high level of insight as an attorney-at-law, and has a thorough knowledge of corporate law and intellectual property overseas and, since his appointment as an Outside Audit & Supervisory Board Member, he has conducted effective audits from an objective and independent standpoint.